appleserial/NUC8I5BEH/README.md

 ## Q&A

-Soldered Wi-Fi and Bluetooth are not stable yet, will integrate later🍻
+Soldered Wi-Fi and Bluetooth are not stable yet, will integrate later🍻.
+Please enable the USBInjectAll.kext and disable the USBPorts.kext on the Config.plist if you get some USB issues.

 ## Donating 💸